-Since we use an RDD, all our effects are estimated out of elections in which the winning and losing candidates have virtually identical vote shares and average characteristics.
-It is striking and perhaps concerning, then, that incumbents' victory gives them such an outsized political rent: the electoral advantage enjoyed by incumbents may sometimes be sufficient to prevent their replacement by candidates who better represent voter preferences or have higher valence.
-Because the incumbency advantage is compounded by coordination issues on the losing side, when more than two candidates are present, these effects should be considered when weighing the merits and drawbacks of voting rules conducive to the emergence of multi-party systems such as the two-round plurality rule used in French elections.
+Since we use an RDD, all our effects are estimated out of elections in which the winning and losing candidates have virtually identical vote shares and average characteristics ex ante.
+One may thus be concerned that incumbents' victory gives them such an outsized political rent.
+True, part of the incumbency advantage may arise from "enriching" characteristics of incumbency: the experience accumulated by incumbents may make them objectively more qualified than challengers who were initially similar.
+Moreover, the fact that incumbency facilitates coordination across party lines may be seen as a positive result in and of itself.
+More concerning is the possibility that part of the advantage enjoyed by incumbents in multi-party systems results from the fact that they represent a focal point for ideologically-close voters.
+This advantage may lead them to exert less effort and it may sometimes be sufficient to prevent their replacement by candidates who would better represent voter preferences or have higher valence.
+The systematic coordination issues arising on the losing side, when more than two candidates are present, should be considered when weighing the merits and drawbacks of voting rules conducive to the emergence of multi-party systems, such as the two-round plurality rule used in French elections.
+Meanwhile, non-incumbent parties desiring to reduce their disadvantage relative to the incumbent may attempt to address coordination issues on their own, for instance by organizing orientation-level primaries or reaching more stringent dropout agreements.